oscarpedrero/BloodyRewards/README.md

 Rewards System for VRising

+## IMPORTANT NOTE

+You must have version 1.2.4 of Bloody.Core installed to be able to use version 1.0.6 or higher of this mod

 ## NEW IN 1.0.5

 - You can now earn virtual currency rewards through [BloodyWallet](https://thunderstore.io/c/v-rising/p/Trodi/BloodyWallet/) mod.
 Check the configuration file to activate this option.